AndrewMorelNJ/osticket-prereqs/README.md

 </p>

 <p>
-From the “osTicket-Installation-Files” folder, install HeidiSQL & open the file
+From the “osTicket-Installation-Files” folder, install HeidiSQL & open the file.
 </p>

 <p>